-Verified 24 January 2020 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 17 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-The Advocate intervenes in the following areas:
+The Defender of Rights intervenes in the following areas:

 - Health and disability (medical care for disabled children, etc.)

-- Education (early childhood, schooling, extracurricular)
+- Education (early childhood, schooling, after school)

-The Defender of Rights may be seized of:
+The Defender of Rights can be contacted: